 For my cookie press’s inaugural run, I decided to go with this recipe for Melt in Your Mouth Peanut Butter Cookies from Allrecipes.
 How can you go wrong with a recipe that has a name like that?
 They were great on their own, but adding chocolate peanut butter ganache to make sandwich cookies made them even better!

 Get the cookie recipe at Allrecipes.
-Baking tips as well as the ganache recipe can be found after the break!
+The ganache recipe is below!

 You can get yourself a cookie press like mine at Crate & Barrel (though, as mentioned mine sat around for 3 years, so I have their older model :-P).